openshift-pipelines/pipelines-as-code/docs/content/docs/guide/privaterepo.md

 the https URL using the token it discovered from the GitHub application or attached to the secret.

-The secret has as well the key `git-provider-token` which is the plain token, it can be reused directly but note that on the github apps provider the token has a very short  lifetime and is not refreshed.

 As documented :

 <https://github.com/tektoncd/catalog/blob/main/task/git-clone/0.4/README.md>